julian-klode/lingolang/docs/abstract-interpreter.md

 Since the code is a bit long too read, it makes sense to provide a short, and hopefully more readable abstraction of it.
 The function `VisitExpr` essentially becomes the relation .

 There also is a sister function, `VisitExprOwnerToDeps` which does not return a owner, but instead inserts the owner into the list of dependencies.
-This is helpful in places where the owner is not interesting (it's not used in the formal notation, but will be seen in some code excerpts later).
+This is helpful in places where the owner is not interesting (it is not used in the formal notation, but will be seen in some code excerpts later).

 In the following, we will look at the individual expressions and check how they evaluate.
 The rules are written similar to typing rules in "Types and Programming Languages" by Benjamin C. Pierce [@tapl].